 SERE training."
 2005 Bradbury Memo at 41, n.51 (quoting CIA OIG Report at 37).
-In addition, the report found that "the expertise of the SERE psychologist/interrogators on the waterboard was probably misrepresented at the time, as the SERE waterboard experience is so different from the subsequent Agency usage as to make it almost irrelevant" and that there was no "reason to believe that applying the waterboard with the frequency and intensity with which it was used by the psychologist/interrogators was either efficacious or medically safe."
+In addition, the report found that "the expertise of the [former] SERE psychologist/interrogators on the waterboard was probably misrepresented at the time, as the SERE waterboard experience is so different from the subsequent Agency usage as to make it almost irrelevant" and that there was no "reason to believe that applying the waterboard with the frequency and intensity with which it was used by the psychologist/interrogators was either efficacious or medically safe."
 Id. (citing CIA OIG Report at 21, n.26).

 The 2005 Bradbury Memo stated that the CIA's proposed use of EITs in 2005 reflected "a number of changes in the application of the waterboard, including limits on the frequency and cumulative use of the technique."
 Id.

-program approved by Bradbury in 2007, which did not include the use of the waterboard, was based upon the "effectiveness" of interrogation sessions that made extensive use of the waterboard.
+However, even though the waterboard technique that allegedly produced valuable intelligence in 2002 and 2003 appears to have been changed substantially by 2005, the CIA Effectiveness Memo cited intelligence obtained from the earlier sessions as evidence that the 2005 technique would be effective.
+Moreover, the program approved by Bradbury in 2007, which did not include the use of the waterboard, was based upon the "effectiveness" of interrogation sessions that made extensive use of the waterboard.
 Thus, the programs approved by Bradbury in 2005 and 2007, largely on the basis of intelligence data cited in the CIA Effectiveness Memo, were significantly different from the program that produced the intelligence in question.

 We also note that the Bradbury Memos' analysis rested in part on assurances provided by the CIA that EITs would be administered only to high-value detainees with knowledge of imminent al Qaeda threats, or, in the case of the waterboard, where there were "substantial and credible indicators" that the subjects had actionable information that could disrupt or delay an imminent terrorist attack.
+However, the CIA Effectiveness Memo does not indicate that the use of EITs ever resulted in intelligence about attacks that were underway or close to execution, or that any attacks took place because detainees were able to withhold information under conventional interrogation.